 Perhaps the greatest challenge such communities have is maintaining interest from all members, especially when the change people work toward is gradual.

-Here are some examples of non-profits with online communities that service other enterprises, especially small-scale businesses:
+Here are some examples of non-profits with online communities that service other enterprises, mainly small-scale businesses:

-The genuine relationships and connections that leading industry brands foster with their customers are a key factor in their success.
+The genuine relationships and connections that leading industry brands foster with their customers are vital to their success.

-Brand communities provide their customers with more involvement in brands and highlight their expertise.
+Brand communities give their customers more involvement in brands and highlight their expertise.

-It’s important to concentrate on consumer needs, desires, and pain points to build a growing, engaging, and sustainable community that can boost ROI.
+Concentrating on consumer needs, desires, and pain points is vital to building a growing, engaging, and sustainable community that can boost ROI.

 One of the most successful brand communities is Salesforce’s Trailblazer community of almost 2 million members.

-B2B brands can also create discussion communities for clients who are genuine followers of their business and want peer-to-peer interaction.
+B2B brands can also create discussion communities for clients who are genuine business followers and want peer-to-peer interaction.

 If you have a discussion community, then engagement is the primary goal of your content.

-In a support community, users can ask for and provide help on specific topics.
+Users can ask for and provide help on specific topics in a support community.
 Support communities help brands reduce customer support costs, like handling support tickets.